Metrication in the United States: 21st century

-Early in 2013, state Representative Karl Rhoads introduced bill HB36 into the Hawaii House of Representatives that sought to make the metric system mandatory within his state.
-Called "Relating to the Metric System", the bill stipulated that the law would come into effect on January 1, 2018.
-By June 2014, bill HB36 had not gained enough support and was considered dead.
-However, in January 2019, Rhoads presented bill SB428 to the Hawaii State Legislature, saying that "strong reasons exist for Hawaii and other states to switch to the metric system".
-It was proposed to establish a task force to explore the use of the metric system for distance and speed measurements on public signs.
-If either bill had become law, Hawaii would have been the first state to introduce the metric system on a broad scale.
+Early in 2013, state Representative Karl Rhoads introduced bill HB36 into the Hawaii House of Representatives to make the metric system mandatory in the state from January 1, 2018.
+By June 2014, the bill had not gained enough support and was considered dead.
+In January 2019, Rhoads introduced SB428 to the Hawaii State Legislature, saying that "strong reasons exist for Hawaii and other states to switch to the metric system".
+It proposed a task force to explore metric distances and speeds on public signs.
+Neither bill became law.

-In January 2015, Oregon State Senator Brian Boquist, at the request of metric enthusiast David Pearl, proposed Oregon Senate Bill 166, which was similar to the Hawaiian bill.
-It would have established the International System of Units as the official units of measurement within the State of Oregon.
-The bill was in committee upon adjournment on July 6, 2015.
+In January 2015, Oregon State Senator Brian Boquist, at the request of metric enthusiast David Pearl, proposed Oregon Senate Bill 166, which would have made the International System of Units the official units of measurement in the state.
+The bill was still in the Senate Rules Committee when the legislature adjourned on July 6, 2015.
+A 2017 Senate Joint Memorial, also requested by Pearl, urging Congress to make SI the country's official system of measurement likewise stalled in committee.